-According to the Air Canada ESA policy, as long as passengers provide the necessary legal documents, they will be able to fly with their emotional support animal for free.
+According to the Air Canada ESA policy, as long as passengers provide a valid ESA letter, they will be able to fly with their emotional support animal for free.

 Which Cat and Dog Breeds Can Travel In-Cabin?

+The Air Canada ESA policy dictates that only dogs may fly in-cabin with their owners.
 Air Canada does not specify whether any particular dog breeds are prohibited from flying in-cabin.
-However, the airlines do restrict certain snub-nosed breeds from traveling in the cargo compartment.
+However, the airlines do restrict certain snub-nosed breeds (also known as brachycephalic breeds) from traveling in the cargo compartment.

 Weight Restrictions and Size Restrictions for Carriers